 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Battle of Stirling Bridge is fought during the First War of Scottish Independence, where Scottish forces led by William Wallace defeat the English army.
+The Battle of Stirling Bridge is fought on September 11, 1297, during the First War of Scottish Independence, where Scottish forces led by William Wallace and Andrew Moray, defeat a larger English army in a decisive victory on the River Forth.

-King John II of France, is captured by the English during the Battle of Poitiers by the English forces led by Edward the Black Prince in a decisive English victory during the Hundred Years' War.
-A significant set-back for the French crown which led to the eventual negotiations of the Treaty of Brétigny.
+King John II of France, was captured by the English forces commanded by the Black Prince, on September 19, 1356, during the Battle of Poitiers, during the Hundred Years' War.
+It was a major setback for the French, leading to the Treaty of Brétigny.
+Historical Timeline

-The battle of Plattsburgh, also called the Battle of Lake Champlain concludes with an important American victory that saved New York from a British invasion via the Hudson River valley.
+The battle of Plattsburgh, also called the Battle of Lake Champlain took place on September 11, 1814, concluding with an important American victory that saved New York from a British invasion via the Hudson River valley.

 The Americans included 1,500 regulars and about 2,500 militia commanded by Gen. Alexander Macomb, supported by a 14 ship American naval squadron under Commodore Thomas Macdonough.
 The British army of some 14,000 troops was commanded by Sir George Prevost.
 More